-Mauricio Castro-Salazar has been cooperating with adelphi as an Associate since 2014.
+Mauricio Castro-Salazar has been cooperating with adelphi as an Senior Associate since 2014.
 His specialization lies mainly on project coordination, green finance & green credit lines, greenhouse gas (GHG) mitigation & climate change adaptation, environmental policies and sustainable development promotion.
 He has 25 years of professional experience in more than 20 countries in Europe, Latin America and the Caribbean, Africa and Asia with his main clients being the KfW Development Bank, Inter-American Development Bank (IADB/BID), the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), as well as governments and private companies.

 During the last ten years, Mauricio has been involved as a team leader or senior expert in climate change mitigation concepts, Clean Development Mechanism (CDM), the carbon market- and similar projects.
 Some of his current projects are: “Natural Resources Management by Indigenous Communities and Campesinos in Central America”; “Municipal Environmental Protection Program (PROAMU) in the Mexico`s Northern Border”; “Technical Assistance for the Environmental Credit Line in Costa Rica”; “Costa Rica Carbon Market design”; “South-South Cooperation Program in Benin, Bhutan and Costa Rica”.